razor-network/docs-v2/docs/what-is-an-oracle.md

 ---
-title: What is an Oracle
+title: What is an Oracle?
 ---

 An oracle is a bridge between the blockchain and the real world.
 They act as on-chain APIs you can query to get information into your smart contracts.
 This could be anything from price information to weather reports.
 Oracles can also be bi-directional, used to "send" data out to the real world.